DesignLedDublin/dailyplate/README.md

 # Features Left to Implement

 * I plan to add another page which will have a calorie calculator designed to enable users to calorie cycle effectively through a week.
+* I also plan to link my site to an API that means users get different questions each time they visit the site.

 &nbsp;
 [Back to Table of Contents](#table-of-contents)